-- Resident physicians and resident dentists (hereinafter referred to as Residents) are doctors who are continuing their medical or dental education after receipt of the medical or dental Degree through continued instruction and the provision of patient care services by means of educational, clinical experience in University of Nevada-affiliated institutions and organizations, and who may also provide instructional services to medical or dental students as the Residents' experience and education allows.
+- 1. Resident physicians and resident dentists (hereinafter referred to as Residents) are doctors who are continuing their medical or dental education after receipt of the medical or dental Degree through continued instruction and the provision of patient care services by means of educational, clinical experience in University of Nevada-affiliated institutions and organizations, and who may also provide instructional services to medical or dental students as the Residents' experience and education allows.
 (B/R 4/99) - 2.
 Faculty of the School of Medicine and School of Dental Medicine are responsible for the supervision and instruction of the Residents. - 3.
 The majority of the Residents' time is in hospitals, clinics, physician's offices, and other health care facilities throughout the State of Nevada.
 Therefore, while on University of Nevada contract, Residents may rotate outside the School of Medicine and School of Dental Medicine with affiliated and non-affiliated institutions as long as these clinical rotations are approved by the department or program to which the Resident is assigned.
 (B/R 4/99)

 Section 2.
-Appointment - Resident Physicians and Resident Dentists (B/R 4/99)
+Appointment - Resident Physicians and Resident Dentists

-- 1. Annual appointments shall be approved by the President or designee.
-(B/R 12/03) - 2.
-Responsibilities to be performed shall be defined by the involved department or program of the University of Nevada School of Medicine or School of Dental Medicine.
-(B/R 4/99) - 3.
-Salaries to be paid shall be approved by the President or designee.
-(B/R 12/03) - 4.
-Appointments usually shall be issued annually for the University fiscal year; however, appointments may be offered for a shorter period to fill vacancies created by terminations or by the establishment of a temporary position. - 5.
+- 1. Annual appointments shall be approved by the President or designee. - 2.
+Responsibilities to be performed shall be defined by the involved department or program of the University of Nevada School of Medicine or School of Dental Medicine. - 3.
+Salaries to be paid shall be approved by the President or designee. - 4.
+Appointments shall be issued annually for the University fiscal year; however, appointments may be offered for a shorter period to fill vacancies created by terminations or by the establishment of a temporary position.
+Twelve month appointments may overlap the fiscal year when a program of remediation is necessary or when a resident starts the year after July 1. - 5.
 Work hours will be determined by the needs of patients cared for by the Residents in addition to specific departmental assignments. - 6.
 Procedures to be followed for the offering of contracts to Residents shall be established by the institutional President and published in the institutional administrative manual. - 7.
 Contracts are subject to modification during the fiscal year for Residents as Residents rotate between hospitals and other institutions.
 In such cases, the Residents may be paid during the interim period by other institutions or continued on contract at the University of Nevada, depending on the inter-institutional arrangements and the needs of the residency program. - 8.
 Contracts for Residents may be terminated by the University of Nevada during the contract year for reasons of improper conduct, moral or ethical reasons, for inability to perform to departmental or educational standards and objectives, or because of financial conditions within the School of Medicine or School of Dental Medicine.
 Procedures for notice, hearing and appeal of contract terminations or other actions shall be followed as established by the University of Nevada School of Medicine and School of Dental Medicine.
 (See due process statement of the School of Medicine.)
-(B/R 12/03)
+(B/R 6/10)